BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 ## Version 1.2
 - **REST API Event Booking** a tutorial similar to the [service booking](rest-api/service-booking) documentation with user flow diagrams and end point examples
-- **Hook back button on History API** currently hitting the browsers back button will take you back to the home page regardless of where you have been.
+- **Hook back button on History API** currently hitting the browsers back button will take you back to the homepage regardless of where you have been.
 - **Full integrations Directory** a full list of integrations ordered by category to be created and added to the docs.

 ## Version 1.3
 - **REST API Packages and Bulk Purchases** A tutorial showing developers how to apply packages and bulk purchases via the API.
-- **Useful Tools** A page in the documentation highlighting tools that will be of use to a developer working with the platform
+- **Useful Tools** A page in the documentation highlighting tools that will be of use to a developer working on the platform

 ## Version 1.4
-- **Single Sign On** A tutorial showing developers how to Single Sign on (SSO) via the API and the JS SDK
+- **Single Sign On** A tutorial showing developers how to Single Sign-on (SSO) via the API and the JS SDK
 - **Affiliate Push Notifications** A tutorial showing developers how to use affiliate push notifications via the API and the JS SDK

 ## Version 1.5